Godley East railway station: Closure

 On 7 July 1986, a new station called Godley was opened on the site of the original Godley Toll Bar station, and the original station was renamed Godley East.
-Thereafter, a Parliamentary train ran to Godley East - a Saturdays only 12:38 Hadfield to Manchester Piccadilly train.
+Thereafter, a parliamentary train ran to Godley East on Saturdays only: the 12:38 Hadfield to Manchester Piccadilly train.
 The station formally closed on 27 May 1995.

-Present day
+The site today

-The main platforms remained intact in 2015, although largely overgrown.
-The platforms on the Hadfield line are fenced off; however from the cycle track which now runs along the former line to Woodley and Stockport, the remains of the other platforms are visible.
+The main platforms remain intact, although largely overgrown.
+Those on the Hadfield line are fenced off and the remains of the other platforms are visible from the shared-use path which now runs along the former trackbed from Apethorne Junction.
 The derelict footbridge was removed during the late 2000s.

 The turntable pit is still in existence and remains in remarkably good condition and free of debris.